mithunkumarc/revision/java/ReadMe.md

                                 int coupons = 5;
                         }
                 }
+        order of execution : initializer block first and then constructor code

         inside method
                 initializer blocks can also exist inside method, executed when enclosing method called